Aims and activities

 Aims and questions

 Lightning Reach is a one-stop online grants portal transforming how people in financial hardship access support.
-It enables charities and public sector institutions to get financial support to the people who need it most, quickly and securely.
+It enables charities and public sector institutions to get financial support from various sources to the people who need it most, quickly and securely.
+This includes grants and other support available from charities, local councils, social tariffs and more.

-The portal's been co-designed by the Social Innovation Council, an initiative bringing together a key group of organisations, and aims to:
+The portal's been co-designed by the Social Innovation Council, an initiative bringing together a key group of organisations that provide support to individuals, and aims to:

 - Utilise innovative technology (e.g. open banking and ID verification) to help organisations reduce paperwork and fraud